symmetriccurve/Interview-questions/Reactjs Question.md

 - build
 	- static _// has all the minified files_
 	- index.html _// has base html and script pointing to static files_
-	- assests _// all the images, gif, videos or any_
+	- assets _// all the images, gif, videos or any_
 - source
 	- components // react components
 - node_modules